knightsUCF/City-Builder-Architects-Production/README.md

 - this will be also useful for placing all the worker items there, like sunglasses and hats

+# Castles of Ludvig

+- major puzzly aspects of putting rooms next to each other for scoring points

+- study how buildings come together to gain points for proximity bonus

+- set the prices on your turn, and people pay you the money, trying to find the right price so not to low, not to high, powerful mechanism

+# Five Tribes - artisants expansion

+- how to maximize stuff - nice timed almost chaotic possibility space, "OMG This is the best option ever, i will get 40 points!"

+- mankala mechanism of placing meeples

 # Time Stories

 - more of an experience than a game